jedelman8/nxos-ansible/README.md

 # Introduction
 With the Cisco Nexus series switches, Cisco offers two modes of operation: Application Centric Infrastructure (ACI) mode and standalone mode.
 In the ACI mode of operation, Cisco Nexus 9000 hardware can be deployed along with the Application Policy Infrastructure Controller (APIC) to deploy and manage the network as a single system.
 Since not all Nexus installs may result in an ACI deployment, Cisco offers other types of programmability and automation options for when Nexus switches are deployed in standalone mode.
 These include Python on-box, the support for on-box Linux Containers (LXC) in which the user can install 3rd party automation packages, Puppet, Chef, and a device API (called NX-API).

-In addition to all of these existing options, there is now integration (found in this repo) with Ansible, another very popular DevOps automation tool.
-Integration between Ansible and the Nexus platform occurs by using Ansible's open and extensible framework along with the NX-API found on a few different Nexus platforms.
+In addition to the existing options, there is now integration (found in this repo) with Ansible, another very popular DevOps automation tool.
+Integration between Ansible and the Nexus platform occurs by using Ansible's open and extensible framework along with the NX-API found on a few different Nexus platforms (not just the N9K).

 # What is Ansible
 Ansible is an open source IT configuration management and automation tool.
 Similar to Puppet and Chef, Ansible has made a name for itself among system adminstrators that need to manage, automate, and orchestrate various types of server environments.
-Unlike Puppet and Chef, Ansible is agent-less, and does not require a software agent to be installed on the target node (server or switch) in order to automate the device.
+Unlike Puppet and Chef, Ansible is agentless, and does not require a software agent to be installed on the target node (server or switch) in order to automate the device.
 By default, Ansible requires SSH and Python support on the target node, but Ansible can also be easily extended to use any API.
 In the Ansible modules developed for NX-OS as part of this project, Ansible modules make API calls against the NX-API to gather real-time state data and to make configuration changes on Cisco Nexus devices.

 For more on Ansible, please reference Ansible's [official docs](http://docs.ansible.com/).